-By entering into a BComm with a major in Accountancy, you build skills for good business practice, like:
+By entering into a BComm with a Major in Accountancy, you build skills for good business practice, like:

-- Complex problem solving
+Complex problem solving

-- Strategic and critical thinking
+Strategic and critical thinking

-- Accounting and budgeting skills
+Accounting and budgeting skills

-- How to prepare, read and analyze financial statements
+How to prepare, read and analyze financial statements

-- The tax system and tax planning
+Understanding the tax system and tax planning

-- Auditing theory and practice
+Auditing theory and practice

 A Bachelor of Commerce degree takes a minimum of three or four years (90 – 120 credits) of full-time study, depending on your academic background.
-All JMSB students study a core business curriculum coupled with a JMSB major, which may be combined with a minor in another discipline or any combination of elective courses that interest them.
+All JMSB students follow a core business curriculum coupled with a JMSB major, which may be combined with a minor in another discipline or any combination of elective courses that interest them.

-- Electives (24 credits) which may include a business minor (12 credits)
+Electives (24 credits) which may include a business minor (12 credits)